 Mr. Bradeen is a corporate director and consultant.
-He served as Senior Vice-president, Strategy, Mergers & Acquisitions, Pension Investments, Corporate Audit Services and Risk Assessment of Bombardier Inc., Montreal (Bombardier), a leading worldwide manufacturer of planes and trains from February 2009 to October 2013.
+Mr. Bradeen is a director of Stantec Inc. He served as Senior Vice-president, Strategy, Mergers & Acquisitions, Pension Investments, Corporate Audit Services and Risk Assessment of Bombardier Inc., Montreal (Bombardier), a leading worldwide manufacturer of planes and trains from February 2009 to October 2013.
 He started his career at Bombardier in 1997 as Vice President, Acquisitions and held increasingly senior roles.
 Prior to that, Mr. Bradeen served as a partner and a member of the Partnership Board of Directors of Ernst & Young.
 He joined Ernst & Young in 1978 and held increasingly senior roles over a 19-year period, including that of President, Corporate Finance Group in Toronto.